 The ANC lasts about 9 hours for me and I do enjoy the muted flavor it puts out.
 Drowning out the world is always nice when it is safe to do it.
 College students, frequent travelers, and entry-level bass enthusiasts will enjoy this.

 Great job, ADVANCED.
 You have a very nice, budget-friendly earbud.
-I hope you take the steps to making much more expensive gear in the future, I would love to see an audiophile grade IEM attempt sometime down the line.
+I hope you take the steps to make much more expensive gear in the future, I would love to see an audiophile-grade IEM attempt sometime down the line.

 - Driver unit: Pitch Black 13mm single dynamic driver